PiJoules/MLG-ifier/README.md

 # The MLG-ifier
 A chrome extension that will turn those cheeky websites into Reddit 420 blaze it blunts that MLG pros will find euphoric.

+[Here](http://pijoules.github.io/MLG-ifier/) is a demo of the MLG-ifier on my github user page without having to install it first.
+Loading/refreshing this demo page shows what happens every time the MLG-ifier is first clicked.

 ## Installation
 1) MLG clone this dank repo
 ```sh